-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of September 30, 2008 and 2007, and the changes in its financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of September 30, 2009 and 2008, and the changes in its financial position and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-The Management's Discussion and Analysis on pages thirty-seven through forty-seven is not a required part of the basic financial statements but is supplementary information required by the accounting principles generally accepted by the United States of America.
+The Management's Discussion and Analysis on pages thirty-seven through forty-seven is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit the information and express no opinion on it.

-Washington, DC December 19, 2008
+Washington, DC December 16, 2009 Thompson, Cobb, Bazilio & Associates, PC

-Thompson, Cobb.
-Bajilio : Associato, P.C.

-This section of the District of Columbia Water and Sewer Authority's (WASA or the Authority) annual financial report presents the analysis of the Authority's financial performance during the fiscal year that ended on September 30, 2008.
+This section of the District of Columbia Water and Sewer Authority's (WASA or the Authority) annual financial report presents the analysis of the Authority's financial performance during the fiscal year that ended on September 30, 2009.
 The Management's Discussion and Analysis (MD&A) should be read in conjunction with the Authority's basic financial statements, beginning on page 49.